by Ari Lox

 In a moment, her mother came up.
 She pushed the door and then rattled the doorknob.
 "Open up, young lady."

 With her back against the door and her feet against the cedar chest, she denied her mother entry.
 "No. Never."

 Her mother banged hard on the door with her fist.
 "Come on.
 Get dressed.
 Let's not be late for church."

 Claire covered her ears.
 Until today, she always gave in.
-It was easier than fighting, but now she wanted something she was willing to fight for.
-And it occurred to her, seeing Federico was one thing, but this was even bigger than that.
-She wanted to make decisions for herself.
+It was easier than fighting, but now she wanted something she would fight for.
+And it occurred to her that seeing Federico was one thing, but this was even bigger than that.
+She wanted to decide for herself.

-After a few minutes of no response, her mother finally ran out of steam.
+After a few minutes of not responding, her mother ran out of steam.
 In a nasty whine which Claire had dreaded, her mother summed up.
 "You've made us late for church, you wicked girl.
 I hope you're happy.
 You caused two mortal sins."

 "No, I didn't."
 Claire yelled at the door.
 "You did.
 I was ready to go.
 I'm never going to church with you again."
-Pushing with all her force against the cedar chest to keep the door closed, Claire realized a deeper truth.
+Straining to hold the door closed, Claire realized a deeper truth.
 Her mother's words no longer could make her do things.

 "In that case," Ms. Emily Dorsey said, "don't expect me to do you favors, like taking you to ballet."